 Are you suffering from a case of cabin fever?
-For those itching to get out and explore Australia Prime Minister Scott Morrison announced interstate travel could resume as early as July.
-While many state borders remained closed for now, regional intrastate travel is about to reopen in all states.
-NSW, ACT and VIC can enjoy recreational regional travel from June 1, NT from June 5 and TAS from June 15.
-SA have been able to travel intrastate since May 11 and QLD will be able to travel 250km from their homes from June 12, with only camping and caravanning permitted so far.
+While state borders remained closed for now, regional intrastate travel is permitted in all states excluding Victoria.
 So what are waiting for?
 It’s time to get grab your empty eskies, hit the road and support our local communities.
 Discover some of our favourite Australian holiday destinations below.

 Visit Australia’s oldest wine region with the first vineyards planted back in the 1830’s.
 Home to over 150 cellar doors, spend your days talking to the winemakers, sipping award-winning drops and admiring the bucolic scenery.
 A popular destination for Sydneysiders, the region is also a pioneer for fine dining and hosts a range of booze-free activities such as horse riding.